Skip to content

 # AZURE_OPENAI_API_KEY=abc123...

-For production workloads, use Azure AD (Entra ID) with DefaultAzureCredential — no API keys to manage or rotate.
+For production workloads, use Microsoft Entra ID — no API keys to manage or rotate.
+This section covers two approaches:

 Create foundry-chat-aad.prompty: